I like this place and could willingly waste my time in it.

 i.e. climate and weather patterns, stars and constellations can elicit an experience that is often relaxing, nostalgic, profound or enlightening, and frequently anticipated.

-e.g. natural wood grain, stone and natural colours such as green can decrease diastolic blood pressure, increase in pulse rate and decrease in brain activity.
+A backdrop of natural materials and colours are able to decrease diastolic blood pressure, increase pulse rate and decrease in brain activity.

 WALLS CAN BE MORE